-Possibly one of our favourite places on earth, we’ve been visiting to Palm Springs for many years now for Coachella Music Festival.
-After visiting a few gems here and there each year during the festival, we finally realized we needed to plan a trip back to really explore all the amazing spots we had heard about.
+Possibly one of our favourite places on earth, we’ve been visiting Palm Springs for many years now for Coachella Music Festival, Desert X, and Modernism Week.
+After visiting a few gems here and there at each yearly visit, we made a few dedicated trips back just to explore the valley’s best spots.

-From incredible mid century modern architecture, to rich Hollywood history, sunny Palm Springs is just downright magical whether you’re lounging poolside sipping on a Mai Tai or exploring the Mojave Desert.
-We headed down in late February this time for the inaugural Desert X art festival but for a place that gets 269 sunny days a year, you can count on heat and sun in Palm Springs anytime of the year – depending on how tolerant you are in desert heat, there’s really no bad time for a visit.
+From incredible mid-century modern architecture to rich Hollywood history, sunny Palm Springs is just downright magical whether you’re lounging poolside, sipping a Mai Tai or exploring the Mojave Desert.
+It gets 269 sunny days per year so you can count on warmth and sun in Palm Springs just about any time of the year.
+Depending on how tolerant you are in the desert heat, there’s really no bad time to visit.

-We rounded up our favourite places in and around town to eat, stay, wander, and also explore.
-Don’t forget, staying connected while travelling is essential, which is why we love the Fido Roam feature on the Pulse Plan to help us find the best places.
+We rounded up our favourite places in and around town to eat, stay, wander, and explore.

 Check them out below.

 Since 2020 when the Michelin Guide mentioned Bar Cecil, it’s been the hottest (and hardest) table in town.
 Serving up a perfect martini alongside caviar-topped deviled eggs or the signature burger dressed up with melted Comté and an order of fries, the menu is hearty American fare meets classic cuisine.
 Reservations book well in advance, so make sure you get yours well before your trip, and if you are a last-minute try-your-luck kind of person, there are some seats at the bar, but make sure you arrive before doors open.
 We suggest arriving at least minutes before they open.
 Trust us; it’s worth it.